routingblog/arbitration/content/docs/problems.md

 - Arbitration, as practiced, is unique to the United States [^cain2]

 - The FAA was intended to be a procedural remedy available in the federal courts [^newarb1].
-It was never intended by the enacting Congress to apply in state court. [^schwartzcorrecting]
+It was never intended by the enacting Congress to apply in state court. [^schwartzcorrecting] In fact, its constitutionality :"rests upon the constitutional provision by which Congress is authorized to establish and control inferior Federal courts"... and not solely upon "upon the exercise of the interstate-commerce". [^newarb5]

 - A recalcitrant defendant can delay the start of meaningful proceedings a really long time.
 For example they can appeal the motion to compel and this would stay the civil court proceedings in the meantime[^coinbase]